Can an Employment Contract Supersede Law

 Common Pitfalls: Termination Clauses

 Under the common law, employees are entitled to reasonable notice upon termination, which often exceeds the ESA’s requirements.
-If a termination clause limits entitlements and is found to be unfair, courts can disregard the clause and grant employees greater compensation in line with common law principles.
+If a termination clause limits entitlements counter to the ESA, and is thereby found to be unfair by the courts, the employee will be granted greater compensation in line with common law principles.

 Misclassification and Independent Contractors